-If we have it, it should be listed.
-Click on "view online" to see options for reading the journal online.
-Click on "get it" to learn more about what physical print issues we have.
+Click on the title to see what years are covered.
+"View it" displays options for reading the journal online.
+"Get it" displays any physical print issues we have.

 Generally, all current SOU students, faculty and staff have borrowing privileges at the Hannon Library.
 To learn more or to see a list of others with privileges, see Borrowing from the Library.
 Also, community members can borrow our books by becoming a Friend of the Hannon Library.

 We have three research guides for government publications, all of which can be found under the Research Guides dropdown list on the homepage.
 There's a guide for federal publications, Oregon state publications, and international publications.
-Many of our government publications are also available in the Hannon Library Catalog.
+Many of our government publications are also available in Hannon Library Search.
 If you need more assistance, contact our Government Information/Instruction Librarian, Dotty Ormes at 541-552-6850 or firstname.lastname@example.org.

 Yes, the library has wifi.
 When you try to access it, you'll see the Guest Access Request form (sample), which you'll need to submit.
 If you have a mobile phone with you without email, you may want to have it text the credentials.
 Otherwise you'll need to login to your email at one of the stand up stations so that you can get your credentials.
 If you have questions or problems getting set up, you can ask at the Tech Help Desk.